intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 implemented that any hope for using the extension point it defines has been abandoned {{SNI}}.

+Even where extension points have multiple valid values, if the set of permitted values does not change over time, there is still a risk that new values are not tolerated by existing implementations.
+If the set of values for a particular field remains fixed over a long period, some implementations might not correctly handle a new value when it is introduced.
+For example, implementations of TLS broke when new values of the signature_algorithms extension were introduced.

+### DNS

 Ossified DNS code bases and systems resulted in fears that new Resource Record Codes (RRCodes) would take years of software propagation before new RRCodes could be used.
 The result for a long time was heavily overloaded use of the TXT